 Creating a Successful Long-term Email Program

 While the 7 tips to avoid email blocklists above will certainly help in the long-run, email delivery is an ever-evolving science.
 If you have the technical aspects figured out or know someone who can help, you’re off to a good start.
 When it comes to creating and sending the mail, something that will never change is that people want honest and valuable marketing email.
-The more of that you make, the better off you will be, no matter how the industry evolves.
+The more value you give to your recipients, the better off you will be, no matter how the industry evolves.
 If you find yourself too far under water when it comes to blocklists and email deliverability, you can always consult the email experts at SocketLabs to help get you back on track quickly.

 As a follow-up to our panel discussion, Jaren Angerbauer from Proofpoint worked with us to put together a quick Q&A with some other common questions about Blocklists.